 Mr. Duross has been repeatedly recognized by the Ethisphere Institute’s “Attorneys Who Matter” list, including most recently as a “Top Gun” based upon his experience and expertise.
-He has been recognized by Chambers USA, Law360, the Legal 500 US, the Washington Post and the Washington Business Journal for his work on FCPA matters, as well as by Who’s Who Legal for his investigations work.
+He has been recognized for his work on FCPA matters by Law360, the Legal 500 US, the Washington Post, The Washington Business Journal, and also by Chambers USA where a market commentator praises him as “a sage counselor, who is calm under pressure and solutions-oriented.”
+Who’s Who Legal also recognizes Mr. Duross for his investigations work.
 In recognition of his contributions to the firm’s “Top Ten International Anti-Corruption Developments” monthly newsletter, Mr. Duross has also been repeatedly honored with JD Supra’s “Reader’s Choice Top Author” award.

 Mr. Duross earned his J.D., cum laude, from the University of Michigan Law School in 1996 and his B.A., magna cum laude, from the University of Michigan in 1993.
 After beginning his career as a litigation associate at an international firm in 1996, he joined the U.S. Attorney’s Office for the Southern District of Florida in 2001, where he prosecuted a variety of white-collar cases, including bank fraud, embezzlement, mail and wire fraud, money laundering, securities fraud and trademark violations.
 Mr. Duross rose to the position of Deputy Chief in the Major Crimes Section in Miami before moving to Washington, D.C., in 2006 to join the Fraud Section.
 Mr. Duross has been an adjunct professor for six years at Georgetown University Law Center, where he teaches trial advocacy, has been a guest lecturer at numerous law schools such as Harvard, Michigan, and Penn, and has served as an instructor of forensic examiner candidates at the FBI Laboratory in Quantico, Virginia.
 As an internationally recognized expert on transnational bribery, white-collar crimes, and compliance issues, Mr. Duross is a sought-after speaker, and he routinely speaks at conferences across the United States and around the world.
 He is admitted to practice in Michigan and the District of Columbia.

 ©1996-2019 Morrison & Foerster LLP.
 All rights reserved.